Answer:

 - For PC use, 4:4:4 is important as chroma subsampling makes text appear blurry on colored backgrounds

-- DSC is an improved method of data rate compression that doesn’t have as nearly as big impact on image quality
+- DSC is an improved method of data rate compression that doesn’t have a visible impact on image quality